Muostafa/Chat_app_system/README.md

 A scalable, production-ready chat system API built with Ruby on Rails that handles concurrent requests, asynchronous message processing, and full-text search capabilities.

+> ⚠️ Note: The `.env` file is intentionally included for interview purposes.
+> It contains only non-sensitive development credentials.

 ## Stack

 - **Framework:** Ruby on Rails 8.1 (API only)